JohnkayFundz/techstore-pro/README.md

 🛒 TechStore Pro

-A modern full-stack MERN e-commerce application built with React, Node.js, Express, and MongoDB.
+A modern full-stack MERN e-commerce application built with React, Node.js, Express.js, and MongoDB.

-TechStore Pro delivers a complete online shopping experience with secure authentication, product browsing, cart management, checkout, order tracking, and a powerful admin dashboard for store management.
+TechStore Pro is a production-style online shopping platform that demonstrates real-world full-stack development.
+It provides customers with a complete shopping experience including authentication, product discovery, cart management, checkout, and order tracking.

+It also includes a powerful admin dashboard for managing products, orders, users, and store operations.

 ---